iurianu/green-lp/README.md

-# Landing Page created with the Twitter Bootstrap v3.
+# Landing Page with Twitter Bootstrap v3

 ## Technologies used